jerrycyip/jerrycyip/README.md

 - 👋  Hi, I’m @jerrycyip
-- 👀  I’m interested in web development opportunities using React/Redux, Node, JS (ES6+), HTML, CSS.
+- 👀  I’m interested in web development opportunities using MERN/SERN stack - MongoDB/PostgreSQL, Express, React/Redux, Node, JS (ES6+), HTML, CSS
-- 🌱  I’m currently learning the finer nuances of Fullstack web development with Node and React.
+- 🌱  I’m currently learning the finer nuances of MERN + SERN Fullstack web development with Node and React.
 - 💞️  I’m looking to collaborate on new projects that can leverage my software development skills and passion for product management.
 - 📫  How to reach me: https://www.linkedin.com/in/jerrycyip/